 Agedashi tofu is typically served with a flavourful tsuyu sauce for dipping.
 It is sometimes served with grated radish, green onion, and bonito flakes as garnishes.

 Be careful.
 Agedashi tofu is deep fried and it comes out hot, hot, hot!
 We’ve burnt the roof of our mouths several times because we were too eager to dive in.
 The trick is to stab the middle of each piece of tofu with your chopstick so the steam releases and the tofu cools down.
 Consider yourself warned.

-Above is a plate of large cubed agedashi tofu that we enjoyed at a restaurant in Arima Onsen, an ancient hot spring town located just outside the city of Kobe.
+Above is a plate of large cubed agedashi tofu at a restaurant in Arima Onsen, an ancient hot spring town located near the city of Kobe.